flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMIntro.md

     2 x (5 x 1000) = 10,000

 There is a then a lot of math to normalize your score against capacity, current cluster utilization, other users comparative usage, how big you job is, favor status, shares available, account shares percentages and a lot more.
 There are _a lot_ of moving parts and its quite complicated!
 But why are the number so big?
 So that we have finer-grained priority and we can avoid 'collisions' where two individual users have the same priority number.

 ### Requested Vs. Utilized

 This 'Fairshare' score is part of the reason why you must tailor your SLURM scripts or risk your priority hitting rock bottom.
 If you ask for and entire standard node (64 CPU's + 256GB RAM) you will be 'charged' for that amount - even if you are only using a tiny percentage of those actual resources.
 This is a huge amount of resources, and will very quickly drop your priority!

-To give you an idea of the _initial_ score you would get for consuming an entire node(At the time of writing):
+To give you an idea of the _initial_ score you would get for consuming an entire node, which is then influences by other factors:

-**CPU**: 64 * 1 * 1000 = 64,000 (Measure Per CPU Core)
+**CPU**: `64 * 1 * 1000 = 64,000` (Measure Per CPU Core)

-**RAM**: 256 * 0.25 * 1000 = 65,536,000 (Measured Per MB)
+**RAM**: `256 * 0.25 * 1000 = 65,536,000` (Measured Per MB)

-**Total**: ‭65,600,000‬
+**Total**: `‭65,600,000`‬

 So, its stacks up very quickly, and you really want to write your job to ask for what it needs, and not much more!

 ## SLURM: The Basics